VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 message function will return `GRID_OKAY` when deletion is successful, otherwise it will return `GRID_ERR`.

-## Notification Codes of `GridView`
+## Notification Codes of Gridview

-The `GridView` will generate notification code when it responds to user's operation such as clicking or some status is changed.
+The Gridview will generate notification code when it responds to user's operation such as clicking or some status is changed.
 The notification codes
 include:
-- `GRIDN_HEADLDOWN`: the left buttuon of the user's mouse is pressed on the table head
+- `GRIDN_HEADLDOWN`: the left button of the user's mouse is pressed on the table head
-- `GRIDN_HEADLUP`: the left buttuon of the user’s mouse is released on the table head
+- `GRIDN_HEADLUP`: the left button of the user’s mouse is released on the table head
 - `GRIDN_KEYDOWN`: key is pressed down
 - `GRIDN_CELLDBCLK`: user double click one cell